 Benefits of the 2+2 Engineering Program

 Numerous support mechanisms exist and are readily accessible to students.
-These include academic advising, the Math Lab, Writing Center, Counseling Center and various tutorial situations.
-This fosters a nurturing environment for students, especially in the freshman year when it is most needed.
+These include academic advising, the Math Lab, Writing Center, Counseling Center, and various tutoring opportunities.

 Many students at UNC Asheville are from Western North Carolina.
-Attending UNC Asheville allows the student to remain at home or close to home while going to college.
-Ties to familiar support systems of family, friends, etc. are easy to maintain and tap into.
+Attending UNC Asheville allows the student to remain at home, or close to home, while going to college.
+Ties to familiar support systems of family, friends, etc. are easy to maintain.

-The “track record” of the 2+2 Program is very strong.
-Since 1983, approximately 415 students have transferred from UNC Asheville to NC State College of Engineering.
-UNC Asheville has been the largest and strongest source of engineering transfer students for many years.
-Students are well received in Raleigh in their home departments; faculty recognize the thorough preparation provided by UNC Asheville.
+The track record of the 2+2 Program is very strong.
+Since 1983, approximately 420 students have transferred from UNC Asheville to NC State College of Engineering.
+UNC Asheville has been one of the largest and strongest sources of engineering transfer students for many years.
+Students are well prepared at UNC Asheville for the rigors of NC State Engineering.

 The 2+2 student enters this environment as a more mature and advanced student.
 Large laboratories, equipment, research, a diverse faculty, and an expansive course offering are used more thoroughly at this stage of the curriculum.

 How to Enter the 2+2 Engineering Program at UNC Asheville